rcrowley/talk-why-is-config-mgmt-ruby/slides.md

 # Magic

-* Requires intimate knowledge to maintain and operate.
+* Requires intimate knowledge<br />to maintain and operate.